-- Stage I is known as foveal detachment because the foveal depression is lost.
-Almost half of these macular holes will progress to Stage II without treatment.
+- Stage I is known as a foveal detachment because the foveal depression is lost.

 It is important to seek immediate treatment if you begin to notice any changes in your vision.
 If you develop a macular hole in one eye, there is a 10 to 15 percent chance that you could develop a macular hole in your other eye.
 Without treatment, you risk the advancement of the condition and the possibility of losing your vision in that eye.